 - The real world conduct of companies matters far more than sweeping rules.
 Resource-intensive engagement is key.

 - ESG isn’t just about risk, it guides us to our future great growth opportunities

 The last two decades have shown that integrating sustainability into stock selection can enhance investment returns.
-In this session, Harriet Parker will discuss what the development over this period tells us about successful sustainable investing today, the key sustainable themes of the next decade, what the world will look like in 10 years’ time and what this means for investors now.
+In this session, Harriet Parker will discuss what the development over this period tells us about successful sustainable investing today, the key sustainable themes of the next two decades, what the world will look like in 20 years’ time and what this means for investors now.

 As asset managers, we have a responsibility to help the world transition to a more sustainable future.
 In order to make a significant positive impact, there needs to be engagement with carbon-intensive sectors and low ESG-scoring corporates in order to assist them in improving their corporate practises.
 This is more impactful coming from a bigger asset manager.
 In this session, we will explain the benefits of our inclusionary approach to sustainable investing.